-And while I still don’t know exactly how my 40th year will go, I’ve actually been stoked about forty.
+And while I still don’t know exactly how my 40th year will go, I’ve actually been stoked about 40.
 And so I want to give anyone else staring at this big number some encouragement and excitement —

 Wisdom is like a superpower.

 Sometimes I feel like the Flash, zipping forward and moving faster than other people.
-And this isn’t a knock again youngsters but I just feel like all the experiences I’ve had and the knowledge I’ve learned just help me in situations ranging from my retail job to interacting with people to writing great fiction.
+And this isn’t a knock against youngsters but I just feel like all the experiences I’ve had and the knowledge I’ve learned just help me in situations ranging from my retail job to interacting with people to writing great fiction.

 Forty can be a really healthy place.

 The more you take care of yourself, the more you’ll see the possibilities of a healthy, happy older you.
 Whatever your limitations — exercise, good food, purpose, sleep, and helping others can all aid in your journey.
 Sure, there’s a few new wrinkles (!) to your health, but overall — you can be strong and happy and feeling great at this time in your life.